Sylig/Project18/README Steps.md

 REACT LOCAL STATE MANAGEMENT AND EVENTS

-18.Task - Steps
+Steps

-Create an interest calculator web page with React and JSX with the following content:
+- Create an interest calculator web page with React and JSX with the following content:

 - Create a folder on your local machine.